 One reader sent us the following question about her washing machine drainage issue in a mobile home:

 We are having a sewage odor problem that comes and goes.
 It’s worse in the laundry room and the air conditioner distributes the smell all over the house.
 We have a brand new septic system and only the kitchen and the toilets drain to the septic system.
 Everything else drains to the backyard as gray water.
 There is no odor where the gray water drains, and there is no odor under the house.
-A plumber fixed the ventilation stack about 9 months ago and within about 2 weeks we had no more odor problems until about 3 weeks ago.
+A plumber fixed the ventilation stack about 9 months ago.
+But within 2 weeks we had no more odor problems – until about 3 weeks ago.
 Since then, the plumber has come back out, but we are still getting the smell.
 Any ideas?

 It sounds like the water in your p-trap is getting siphoned out of washer’s drain vent.
 If that isn’t the culprit, check to see if the AC unit drain is tied into the sewer.
-If it is it will need to be disconnected as it doesn’t have a p-trap and will allow the odor to escape.

 Washer Backup into Bathtub in Mobile Home